 Perhaps mindful of the fact nobody could top ITV’s Jeremy Brett/Edward Hardwicke Sherlock and Watson series that ran from 1984 to 1994, the BBC opted for something a little different with Sherlock.

 Creative geniuses Mark Gattis and Steven Moffat moved the great consulting detective to modern-day London, intertwined a series of classic Conan Doyle storylines, and stirred a lot of clever TV trickery into the mix.
 Benedict Cumberbatch is typically charismatic as the “high functioning sociopath” Holmes, while Martin Freeman shines as a long-suffering and frequently exasperated Dr. Watson.
-The pair are ably supported by British Swinging Sixties legend Una Stubbs as Mrs. Hudson and Louise Brealey as love-struck pathologist, Molly Hooper.
+The pair are ably supported by British Swinging Sixties legend Una Stubbs as Mrs. Hudson and Louise Brealey as a love-struck pathologist, Molly Hooper.
 Gattis and Moffat’s update is as smart as a Savile Row suit and brought a whole new, and younger audience to these great mystery tales.

 Happy Valley (2014–2022)

 Gritty, sharp, and filled with emotional twists, Sally Wainwright’s superb crime drama set in a rough part of West Yorkshire is not for the faint-hearted.
 Sarah Lancashire is at her formidable best as Catherine Cawood, the local police sergeant.
-Cawood is divorced, raising her dead daughter’s son, helping a sister with a drug dependency while all the while battling crime both nasty and petty.
+Cawood is divorced, raising her dead daughter’s son, and helping her sister with a drug dependency while all the while battling crime both nasty and petty.

 Lancashire’s performance combines gruff, gallows humor, rage, and despair in equal measures, and she’s well supported by an excellent cast that includes James Norton as an all-too-believable small-town sociopath.
 The main storylines in the first two series involve the kidnapping of a wealthy businessman’s daughter and modern slavery.
 A third season is slated to start shooting this year.